joakimk/devbox-tools/README.md

 ### Gotchas to be aware of...

 devbox-tools will change envs when navigating between directories in order to do it's job.
-It does it's best not to clear away anything you may have set, but may do so, so keep that in mind.
-PATH is handled extra carefully, so it should work like you expect it to.
+It does it's best not to clear away anything you may have set, but may still do so, so keep that in mind.
+PATH is handled extra carefully, so it should still work like you expect it to.

 Any environment variables the dependencies do not need to set are not touched by devbox-tools.

-So in practice this means that devbox-tools may change envs like GEM\_PATH but will leave EDITOR alone and handles PATH gracefully.
+So in practice this means that devbox-tools may change envs like GEM\_PATH but will leave EDITOR alone and handle PATH gracefully.

 ### Offline and/or slow connection support